marcus-sonestedt/t13activityweb/README.md

 ## Third-party services

-API-Keys, passwords, email-addreses and other things that interact with the world outside this web application is stored in secrets.py.
+API-Keys, passwords, email-addresses and other things that interact with the world outside this web application is stored in secrets.py.

 See [secrets_example.py](T13ActivityWeb\secrets_example.py) for the format and current keys.